AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-07-18-cleaner-type-predicates-with-derived-types.md

 type Ingredient = Fruit | Vegetable;
 ```

-For each object, `typeof` returns the const-declared object shape consisting of read-only string names and their corresponding object values.
+For each object, `typeof` returns the object shape consisting of read-only string names and their corresponding values.
 For fruits, that shape looks like this:

 ```plaintext
 {